 NUMBER OF EMPLOYEES FEE RANGES

-1-25 0.91% - 1.80%
+1-25 0.94% - 1.82%

-26-150 0.64% - 1.35%
+26-150 0.58% - 1.33%

-151-1,000 0.46% - 0.90%
+151-1,000 0.41% - 0.80%

-1,001-10,000 0.32% - 0.60%
+1,001-10,000 0.29% - 0.52%

-10,001+ 0.20% - 0.44%
+10,001+ 0.19% - 0.38%

-The estimated Fee Ranges have been provided by Fiduciary Decisions, an independent 3rd party firm that specializes in providing fee and service benchmarking for defined contribution plans.
-The data is sampled from Fiduciary Decisions proprietary database of over 325,000 defined contribution plans and updated at least annually.
+The estimated Fee Ranges have been provided to Morgan Stanley by Fiduciary Decisions, an independent 3rd party firm that specializes in providing fee and service benchmarking for defined contribution plans.
+We believe the source to be reliable, but we do not independently verify fee ranges and do not guarantee their accuracy or completeness.
+The data is sampled from Fiduciary Decisions proprietary database of over 375,000 defined contribution plans and updated at least annually.
 All data is collected directly from retirement plan service providers or their plan specific disclosures to ensure accuracy and comparability.
-Over 116 different retirement plan recordkeepers are reflected across their dataset.
-The fee ranges are an estimate based on the approximate number of employees at your organization and do not take into account plan economic factors including plan assets, average account balances and services which impact the actual fees that you may pay.
+Over 144 different retirement plan recordkeepers are reflected across their dataset.
+The fee ranges are as of 4/1/2024 and are an estimate based on the approximate number of employees at your organization and do not take into account plan economic factors including plan assets, average account balances and services which impact the actual fees that you may pay.
 The fee benchmarking ranges are updated periodically and therefore subject to change.
-Fiduciary Decisions assumes an average plan participation rate of 74% to estimate total employee count for each plan.
+Fiduciary Decisions assumes an average plan participation rate of 75% to estimate total employee count for each plan.
 To create a balanced representation of the fees, the ranges provided do not include the top 25% of the most expensive plans nor the bottom 25% of the least expensive plans.
 The fee ranges have been created specifically for Morgan Stanley and may not be duplicated or reproduced.
 Fee benchmarking is most effective when you also consider the quality, service, value, and extras received from plan service providers.
 For information regarding the actual fees you are paying, you should review your plan statement, 404(a)(5) plan disclosure or contact your Human Resources Department.

-ILLUSTRATION OF ESTIMATED LONG-TERM IMPACT OF INCREASED COSTS WITH A MORGAN STANLEY RETIREMENT ACCOUNT
+HYPOTHETICAL ILLUSTRATION OF ESTIMATED LONG-TERM IMPACT OF INCREASED COSTS WITH A MORGAN STANLEY RETIREMENT ACCOUNT

-This chart illustrates the long-term impact of paying higher fees over 10 years compared to what you might pay in a typical QRP.
-It assumes an employer with 151-1,000 employees and average yearly plan fees of .68% per year with no ancillary plan services offered or additional fees charged.
-The fees you will pay Morgan Stanley will vary depending on whether your retirement account is in brokerage or advisory and, in the case of brokerage, how often you trade and what type of investments you trade.
+This chart illustrates the hypothetical long-term impact of paying higher fees over 10 years compared to what you might pay in a typical QRP over the same period.
+It assumes an employer with 151-1,000 employees and average yearly plan fees of .61% per year with no ancillary plan services offered or additional fees charged.
+The fees you will pay Morgan Stanley may vary depending on whether your retirement account is in brokerage or advisory and, in the case of brokerage, how often you trade and what type of investments you trade, among other factors.
 In addition, your account may also be subject to annual account and other ancillary fees.
+As a result, any actual fees incurred in connection with either a QRP or Morgan Stanley account may be higher or lower than the below hypothetical illustrations (and any actual fee difference may correspondingly be higher or lower).